MatthewWid/Whirl/doc/index.md

-<h1>Whirl <small>2D Javascript Game Engine</small></h1>
+<h1>Whirl <small>2D JavaScript Game Engine</small></h1>

 ---

 ## Overview

-**Whirl** is a powerful, lightweight and extensible 2D game engine written in Javascript using the latest ES6 syntax.
+**Whirl** is a modern, lightweight and extensible 2D game engine written in JavaScript for use in the browser.

-It aims to provide you with the tools necessary to quickly and efficiently create games for the browser.
+It aims to provide you with the tools necessary to quickly and efficiently create fun and fast web games.

 ## Getting Started

 You can put something on the screen in under twenty lines of code and from there *the world is your oyster*.

-Visit the [Getting Started](getting-started) section for a simple and easy setup guide that introduces you to creating a basic game.
+Visit the [Getting Started](getting-started) section for a simple and easy setup guide that will introduce you to the basics getting up and running using the Whirl game engine.

-You can also follow along with the documentation, as it will naturally take you through how the engine works, providing comprehensive explanations for each element of the engine coupled with useful examples.
+You can also follow along with the documentation as it will naturally take you through how the engine works, providing comprehensive explanations for each element of the engine coupled with useful examples.

 ## Documentation